bakituncher/payday_app/README.md

 📱 Bills & Utilities | 💪 Health & Fitness | 🛒 Groceries | ☕ Coffee & Drinks
 💄 Personal Care | 📌 Other

+**System Categories (Hidden from UI):**
+- 💰 Savings Transfer - Reserved for automatic savings goal contributions only
+- Protected to prevent "ghost transactions" where money would disappear from budget without being added to savings

 ## 📱 Screens

 ### Home Screen